 If you have just started taking thyroid hormone medication, you should have a blood test for your TSH, free T4 and free T3 six weeks after commencement.
 Any time that your dose of medication is adjusted, you should have a blood test six weeks later.

-Have the blood test done first thing in the morning and do not take your usual morning dose of medication that day.
+Have the blood test done first thing in the morning and do not take your usual morning dose of medication that day, until after blood sample has been taken.
 This allows your lowest hormone levels over a 24 hour period to be measured.
 If you are feeling well on your thyroid medication, you should have a complete thyroid function test every six months.

 Biotin supplements can interfere with thyroid blood tests